-The global heat pump market size is anticipated to reach USD 148.0 billion by 2030, according to a new report by Grand View Research, Inc. The market is projected to grow at a CAGR of 9.5% from 2025 to 2030.
-Favorable government policies for energy-efficient solutions and lowered carbon footprint are expected to boost the market growth over the forecast period.
+The global heat pump market size is expected to reach USD 200.65 billion by 2033, registering a CAGR of 10.0% from 2026 to 2033, according to a new report by Grand View Research, Inc. Favorable government policies for energy-efficient solutions and lowered carbon footprint are expected to boost the market growth over the forecast period.
 In addition, consumer-driven demand for energy-efficient heat pumps to reduce energy consumption and lower operating expenses are expected to benefit the overall market over the forecast period.

 The emergence of climate and energy as a political priority has spurred an increased interest in heating and energy efficiency gains to be realized within buildings.
 Increasing disposable income has led to the growing demand for technologically advanced equipment and comfortable housing solutions, which is further projected to boost the demand for heat pumps.
 These factors are expected to play a vital role in driving the market growth.